bimdata/documentation/src/viewer/viewer_sdk.md

 ## Setup

-First, you have to clone the sdk repo and install SDK dependecies :
+First, you have to clone the sdk repo and install SDK dependencies :

 ```bash
 git clone https://github.com/bimdata/bimdata-viewer-sdk.git